-Materialize is an operational data warehouse that delivers sub-second results on the same complex queries that would take down your transactional DB or run overnight in your warehouse.
+Materialize is an operational data store that delivers sub-second results on the same complex queries that would take down your transactional DB or run overnight in your warehouse.
 It works by using Differential Dataflow (the subject of this post) as the engine, updating results incrementally on writes instead of recomputing results on every read.

 This post will explain Differential Dataflow by starting from scratch and reimplementing it in Python.
 Differential Dataflow is carefully engineered to run efficiently across multiple threads, processes, and/or machines, but we will skip all of that.
 We’ll also skip as much as possible the work that the Timely Dataflow layer does that’s not essential to Differential.
 This post will answer “what the heck is Differential Dataflow, what does it do, and why is that hard” for folks who have absolutely no familiarity with dataflow programming, Timely, or Rust, but they do have to know some Python.